Page for characters appearing in The Real Ghostbusters.

-- Girliness Upgrade: Thanks to Executive Meddling from ABC, she got a dramatic makeover in Season 3 — longer, fluffier, smoother hair, new, softer, sweeter voice, round glasses, milder manners, but also started going out in the field as a Ghostbuster.
-In the last episode he wrote, "Janine, You've Changed", J. Michael Straczynski explained the redesign In-Universe as the work of an evil spirit who granted Janine's wishes to be more beautiful while slowly draining her humanity away.
+- Girliness Upgrade: Due to Executive Meddling from ABC, she got a dramatic makeover in Season 3: longer and fluffier hair, a less-staccato (i.e softer and sweeter) voice, rounder glasses, and milder manners.
+She also started going out in the field as a Ghostbuster.
+In the last episode he wrote, "Janine, You've Changed", J. Michael Straczynski aptly explained the redesign In-Universe as the work of an evil spirit who granted Janine's wish to be more beautiful while slowly-draining her humanity away.

 - I Just Want to Be Beautiful:Janine: I want to be better... better...
 I want to be PERFECT!